 Location: Sandisfield, Massachusetts

-Although the site of the inn dates back to 1737, the current building is thought to have been constructed sometime in the 1800s by one of Brown’s sons.
+Although the site of the inn dates back to 1737, the current building was constructed sometime in the 1800s by one of Brown’s sons.
 During the Revolutionary War, the inn served as a training ground for soldiers between 1775 – 1789.

 The inn has survived so long due to good preservation and a few restorations (1920, 1940, and 1985).
 Today, the New Boston Inn still serves food and drinks and is once again operating as an inn.
 It is now a historic landmark and was listed on the National Register of Historic Places in 1988.